Ichneutica insignis

 Ichneutica insignis is a moth of the family Noctuidae.
-It is endemic to New Zealand.
-This species is found throughout New Zealand, although it appears to be scarce in inland sites of tussock grasslands.
+It is endemic to and found throughout New Zealand, although it appears to be scarce at inland sites of tussock grasslands.
 The adults are on the wing throughout the year.
 It is a variable species and as such can be easily confused with I. skelloni and I. plena.
 The larvae of this species have been recorded as feeding on Trifolium pratense.

 Taxonomy

 This species was first scientifically described by Francis Walker in 1865 using a specimen collected by T. R. Oxley.
 Although the original scientific description states the specimen originated in Auckland, the correct type locality is in Nelson.
 Walker originally named the species Euplexia insignis.
 The lectotype specimen is held at the Natural History Museum, London.
 In 1988 J. S. Dugdale, in his catalogue of New Zealand Lepidoptera, placed this species within the Graphania genus.
 In 2019 Robert Hoare undertook a major review of New Zealand Noctuidae species.
 During this review the genus Ichneutica was greatly expanded and the genus Graphania was subsumed into that genus as a synonym.
 As a result of this review, this species is now known as Ichneutica insignis.